How To Make Coin Cells

 Coin Cell Assembly Procedure:

 1. Weigh the amount of active material.
 The electrode formulation was 96% active material, 2% PVDF binder, and 2% Super S carbon black conducting diluent by weight.
-This ratio is the one most close to that used in commercial lithium-ion batteries.
+This ratio is the closest to that used in commercial lithium-ion batteries.
 In some labs, the ratio of 85% active material, 7.5% CB, and 7.5% PVDF is used.
 For the anode, the electrode formulation is 96% active material, 2% CMC/SBR binder and 2% Super S carbon black conducting diluent by weight.
 It works better to dissolve the binder in the solvent before use.

 2. Once all the powders are weighted into the mortar, use a pipette to drop the NMP into it.
 Grind the mixture until a viscous slurry forms.
-Grind for at least half an hour to ensure that the active material is fully mixed with the carbon black and binder.
+Grind for at least half an hour to ensure the active material is fully mixed with the carbon black and binder.

-3. Casting the slurry with a doctor blade, or a notched bar.
+3. Casting the slurry with a doctor blade or a notched bar.
 For this method, take a glass slide and drop some NMP on it.
-Place the current collector (copper foil for low voltage electrodes, or anodes, and aluminum for higher voltage electrodes, or cathodes) and with a cotton swab flatten and clean the foil.
+Place the current collector (copper foil for low voltage electrodes or anodes and aluminum for higher voltage electrodes or cathodes) and, with a cotton swab flatten and clean the foil.
 Make sure to remove any bubbles from underneath the foil.
 Place the tape along the sides, making a channel narrower than the width of the blade.
 Two layers of tape will give films of the desired thickness, but if you need thicker or thinner films you can add or remove layers of tape.
 Remember that the thickness of the wet film will be greater than that of the dry film.

 6. Punch you electrodes out of the strip.
 To minimize edge defects, sandwich your strip between two weight papers.
-Make sure that the diameter of the working electrode is smaller than that of your counter electrode (lithium in our half cells), and both are smaller than the separator.
+Make sure that the diameter of the working electrode is smaller than that of your counter electrode (lithium in our half cells), and that both are smaller than the separator.
 For a 2032 coin cell (meaning 20 mm in diameter, 3.2 in height), the separator will be the full 20mm in diameter.
 Lithium foil already cut in disks will be 15.6 mm in diameter, so we can use the 12~15mm punch for our working electrode.

 7. Transfer the small disks into a vacuum oven and try overnight at 120 degree Celsius.
 Cool it down naturally before taking them out.

-12. Now your coin cell is ready to test.
+12. Now, your coin cell is ready to test.

 Diagram of Full Coin Cell